 Written in the form of a diary, this novel delves into the mind of a Stockholm physician who becomes obsessed with the unhappy young wife of a corrupt clergyman.
 As he listens to her marital troubles, Doctor Glas begins to contemplate a terrible solution.
 It is a brilliant, unsettling psychological study of morality, desire, and alienation in a city of quiet desperation.

-Beneath its clean and orderly surface, the modern Stockholm of these novels is a place of dark secrets, brutal crime, and chilling supernatural encounters.
-They are stories that explore the city's underbelly, from its bleak suburbs to its corridors of power.
+Beneath its clean and orderly surface, the Stockholm of these novels is a place of dark secrets, methodical police work, brutal crime, and chilling supernatural encounters.
+From the godparents of Nordic Noir to the movement's modern icons, these stories chart the city's hidden underbelly across six decades of fiction.

 In the bleak, snowy Stockholm suburb of Blackeberg in the 1980s, a bullied 12-year-old boy named Oskar befriends his mysterious new neighbor, Eli.
 Their intense bond is the heart of this stunning novel that is equal parts tender coming-of-age story and brutal vampire horror.
 It is a masterful look at loneliness and love on the frozen fringes of society.